narve/angular-bpmn/README.md

+# NB / Warning

+I see that this project is still being forked and viewed.
+Please note that this repository is old, not updated, and uses third-party libraries that has since been shown to have multiple vulernabilities.
+Do not use this code except for inspiration and ideas.

 # Angular BPMN Sample project

 This is a simple project demonstrating how to integrate Angular (~~5~~ ~~6~~ 7) with the